MeLikeyCode/STLWrappers/readme.md

 STLWrappers.h does not have any dependencies.
 To use it, simply '#include' the file.

+Note: Functions that take containers can also take initializer lists where it makes sense.

 Currently, provides the following functions for all STL containers.
 - find(inContainer, item) -> iterator to item if found, else end iterator
 - contains(container, item) -> true if container contains item, else false
 - containsAll(container,otherContainer) -> true if container contains all items of otherContainer
 - add(inContainer, item) -> adds item to the container
 - add(inMap, key, value) -> adds a key and value to a map (convenience overload of above function)
+- addAll(inContainer,otherContainer) -> adds all items of otherContainer to inContainer
 - remove(fromContainer, item) -> removes item from the container
 - count(inContainer,item) -> number of times item is in the container